 The “Fare Thee Well” tour in 2015 brought a revitalized national interest to the Dead, putting the surviving members of the band back into large concert venues (Trey Anastasio of Phish played lead guitar on that tour).
-This Dead resurgence continues now with Dead & Co., which sees original Grateful Dead members Bob Weir, Phil Lesh, Mickey Hart and Bill Kreutzmann playing huge stadiums with Jeff Chimenti on keys, Oteil Burbridge on bass and, love him or hate him (and boy do opinions among Deadheads vary!), John Mayer on guitar.
+This Dead resurgence continues now with Dead & Co., which sees original Grateful Dead members Bob Weir, Mickey Hart, and Bill Kreutzmann playing huge stadiums with Jeff Chimenti on keys, Oteil Burbridge on bass and, love him or hate him (and boy do opinions among Deadheads vary!), John Mayer on guitar.

 Kadlecik declined to join the fray when I asked his opinion on John Mayer, instead emphasizing his fondness for the members of the band he has worked with in the past: